970037201/Dynamic-Cpp-array/README.md

 The class also preforms deconstructing, and deallocating clipped and uneeded memory, and constructing objects allocated on resize.

-The class is a small alternative toward std::vector, if you dont want to add 30kb on your executable size - or whatever it is nowdays
+The class is a small alternative toward std::vector, if you dont want to add 30kb on your executable size - or whatever it takes up in your resultant program.

 The class is easy enough to read and interpret that you could understand how dynamic arrays work - if you want to port it to another language, or educate yourself.